Jayasagar/audiologist-crm/Design-solution.md

 Leveraged the power of Spring Boot production ready capabilities and built this simple audiologist CRM application functionality!

 ## Solution in Mind
-Idea is to use micro service architecture with the following components
+* Idea is to use micro service architecture with the following components
+* Hypermedia-driven REST service with Spring HATEOAS -- NOT FULLY implemented

 |Component Name| Component Purpose|
 | ------------- | ------------- |